fp7-alien/OCF-OFGW/TBAM-Agent/README.md

 1. DNS bind between LDAP url and its IP address (add the line LDAP_IP_address LDAP_url to /etc/hosts);
-2. Install package ibpam-ldapd (e.g, apt-get install ibpam-ldapd) and follow the procedure on the UI to configure the package.
+2. Install package libpam-ldapd (e.g, apt-get install ibpam-ldapd) and follow the procedure on the UI to configure the package.
 When required:
 a.
 Insert the LDAP url (ldap://ldap.ibbt.fp7-ofelia.eu)
 b.
 Set the correct DN (dc=fp7-ofelia,dc=eu)